querkmachine/encyclopedia-robotica/src/wiki/Android/Android.md

 Androids appearing in literature include Andrew Martin in Isaac Asimov's _The Bicentennial Man_, Marvin the Paranoid Android in _The Hitchhiker's Guide to the Galaxy_, and Murderbot/SecUnit in _The Murderbot Diaries_ series of novels.

-Some androids, such as Murderbot and the T-800 of the _Terminator_ franchise, include organic components as enhancements to their bodies, however they do not require these components to work, so may still be considered true androids.
+Some androids, such as the T-800 of the _Terminator_ franchise, include organic components as enhancements to their bodies, however they do not require these components to work, so may still be considered true androids.

 A common trope of androids in media involves them desiring to become more human, such as Data and Andrew.
 These characters may temporarily or pemanently become [cyborgs] in the pursuit of becoming more human-like.